kuronekonya/TO-Fuse-Tools-And-Guides/scripts/FuseBatchResizeTool/readme.md

+# THE RAW CODE DOES NOT CURRENTLY WORK PLEASE USE THE EXE OR AN EARLIER VERSION!!!!!!!!!!
+It was the only way I could update the rest of the archive :(

 # Manual Center Image Resizer

 A tiny desktop app that lets you manually center images for batch standardization — no cropping, no stress.